Types of Parenting Styles Explained by an Expert - Baby Chick

 Jellyfish Parenting

-Similar to the permissive parent (and coined by the same psychiatrist who identified the dolphin parenting style), jellyfish parents are relaxed when it comes to rules, possibly a little too relaxed.
-They give plenty of opportunities for children to lead, but most things are driven by what their child needs, and parents typically have limited control or drive when it comes to decision-making.
+Similar to the permissive parent (coined by the same psychiatrist who identified the dolphin parenting style), jellyfish parents are relaxed when it comes to rules, possibly to a fault.
+They provide numerous opportunities for children to lead, but most aspects are driven by what their child needs, and parents typically have limited control or influence over decision-making.
 Jellyfish parents also typically have few (if any) rules or boundaries.21,22

 Tiger Parenting